 semantic-content: Representation of semantic information that is the result of a semantic query as indicated by the setting of the Semantic Query Indicator parameter.

+Permissions: Representation of the permissions that the originator has for the targeted resource.
+The result is a consolidated representation of all the ACPs associated with the targeted resource for the originator.

 Note that for any of the above options, Discovery access control is applied against discovery related procedures, while Retrieve access control procedures is applied against non-discovery related Retrieve operations.

 Note that the fitter criteria usage governs the purpose of a Retrieve operation.